ResourcesCo/resources/app/README.md

 working copy of a repository, and it could be given only access to files that haven't been .gitignore'd.
 These could be in a separate app.

-- a modal with the Chakra UI forms
+- a modal with forms
 - use dark/light mode of the system by default, but customizable
 - by default don't override the system's accent colors
 - use CodeMirror 6 for good mobile support, but make it configurable to use others like Monaco Editor